Tree pyramidal adaptive importance sampling: Evaluation

-For evaluating the sampling methods, we use three different types of GMMs with randomized first and second order moments. i) The first target distribution, referred as "normal", has just one mixture component with $\mu \sim U(-1,1)$ and $\sigma \sim U(0.01,0.05)$. ii) the second target distribution has 5 mixture components with $\mu \sim U(-1,1)$ and $\Sigma \sim diag( U(0.01,0.05) )$. iii) the third target distribution is a GMM version of the egg crate function with 4 equidistant modes per dimension and $\Sigma = diag(0.01)$.
+For the evaluation, three different types of GMMs with randomized first and second order moments are used: i) The first target distribution, referred as "normal", has just one mixture component with $\mu \sim U(-1,1)$ and $\sigma \sim U(0.01,0.05)$. ii) the second target distribution has 5 mixture components with $\mu \sim U(-1,1)$ and $\Sigma \sim diag( U(0.01,0.05) )$. iii) the third target distribution is a GMM version of the egg crate function with 4 equidistant modes per dimension and $\Sigma = diag(0.01)$.
 An example of each ground truth distribution is depicted in Figure~\ref{fig:target_pdfs}.